yiyuezhuo/xisocksGo/readme.md

 ## Fake website

-In fact, `client` connect to `host_name/upload` to proxy data, if a disgusting CCP internet cop try to access `host_name`, he will get a [sadpanda](https://knowyourmeme.com/memes/sad-panda) to mock their blocking policy:
+In fact, `client` connect to `host_name/upload` to proxy data, if a disgusting CCP internet cop try to access `host_name`, he will get a page including only a [Sad Panda](https://knowyourmeme.com/memes/sad-panda) image to mock their blocking policy:

 <img src="static/sadpanda.jpg">

+You can edit `Sadpanda` `fakewebsite/fakewebsite.go` and build it again to show a more modest page to cheat CCP cop.